-If you’ve been in a car accident in Georgia, you may be wondering if you’ll have to sue the at-fault driver or whether you need to hire a car accident lawyer to recover your damages.
+If you’ve been in a car accident in Georgia, you may be wondering if you’ll have to sue the at-fault driver or whether you need to hire an Atlanta car accident lawyer to recover your damages.
 Car accident cases don’t always go to court, but there are situations where it’s the best option.
 And when this does happen, it’s best to be prepared in knowing what to expect.

 What Causes a Car Accident Case to Go to Court?